aneesh-t1/investment-decision/README.md

 # investment-decision
-A project to analyze stock data and provide investment recommendations using technical indicators
+This project analyzes historical stock data to compute technical indicators (such as moving averages and RSI) and provides a simple recommendation on whether to invest in a stock.
+It is built using Python, yfinance, pandas, and matplotlib.